propeldata/ui-kit/README.md

 ## Getting Started with Propel

-To leverage the full power of Propel UI Kit + Propel's API, you'll need a Propel Account.
+To leverage the full power of Propel UI Kit, you'll need a Propel Account.
 If you don't have a Propel Account yet, you can [try Propel for free](https://propeldata.com/get-started).

 You can learn more about Propel by reading our [API docs](https://propeldata.com/docs).

 Once you have your account set up, you'll need to provide your Account's access token to use Propel APIs.
 You can authenticate and generate an access token by following the steps outlined in [the Propel GraphQL Authentication guide](https://propeldata.com/docs/api/authentication#step-2-generate-an-access-token).

-## Usage
+## Usage: Connected vs Static mode

 The Propel UI Kit components are available in two modes: "Static" and "Connected".

-In the "Static" mode, you fetch the data yourself and provide it to the component.

-In the "Connected" mode, the component automatically fetches the data from the Propel API.
-You don't need a backend, to configure a GraphQL client, or handle loading and error states.

 ### Static Mode